kaist-cp/memento/evaluation/performance/queue/README.md

 # Performance Evaluation of Queue

 We evaluate the performance of memento-based queues and other queues.
-Each implementation of comparion targets exists in [`./src/`](./src)
+Each implementation of comparison targets exists in [`./src/`](./src)

 ## Run the entire benchmark